arktypeio/arktype/README.md

 ## re-po

-All of our packages are completely modular and can be used either independently or alongside other tools from Redo.
-We use a [rush](https://rushjs.io) monorepo to simplify versioning and ensure everything works together exactly how you'd expect.
-Take a look at any of the individual packages to learn more:
+We use a [pnpm workspace](https://pnpm.io/workspaces) to manage our packages.
+You might want to make changes to one or more of them depending on the goals of your contribution.
+Take a look at any of them individually to learn more:

 -   [@re-/model](pkgs/model): Type-first validation from editor to runtime 🧬
--   @re-/state (coming soon): Self-validating states from simple shapes 🧮
+-   [@re-/state] (coming soon): Self-validating states from simple shapes 🧮
--   @re-/do (coming soon): Web testing that writes itself 🤖
+-   [@re-/test] (coming soon): Web testing that writes itself 🤖

 You might also find parts of these packages useful, but they are mostly for internal use and/or are missing documentation:

--   [@re-/assert](pkgs/assert): Seamless testing for types and code ✅
+-   [@re-/assert](@re-/assert): Seamless testing for types and code ✅
+-   [@re-/tools](@re-/tools): Lightweight utilities and types shared across Redo packages 🧰
--   [@re-/tools](pkgs/tools): Utilities, scripts, and configs for this repo 🧰
+-   [@re-/tools](@re-/node): Node-based utilities, scripts, and configs for Redo packages ⚙️
--   [@re-/docs](pkgs/docs): Documentation for this repo 📚
+-   [@re-/docs](@re-/docs): Documentation for this repo 📚

 ## Contributing